KCallaghan/FlowFill/README.md

 Runoff and the topography file need to be specified at runtime.
 Note that these must be specified in the correct order, first runoff and then the topography file.

-An example of how to run this code with 1 m runoff, an input topography file called topo.nc, and using 4 processors is:
+An example of how to run this code with 1 m runoff, an input topography file called topo.nc with dimensions 500 rows by 600 columns, a threshold value of 0.001, an output file prefix of my_outfile, and using 4 processors is:

 ```
- mpirun -np 4 ./Your_compiled_code  1 topo.nc
+ mpirun -np 4 ./Your_compiled_code  1 topo.nc 600 500 0.001 my_outfile
  ```

 ## Outputs